ImFlog/schema-registry-plugin/README.md

                 .addLocalReference("localAvroSubject", "/a/local/path.avsc")
         subject('avroWithRemoteReferences', '/absolutPath/dependent/path.avsc', "AVRO")
                 .addReference('avroSubject', 'avroSubjectType', 1)
+                .addReference('avroSubjectLatestVersion', 'avroSubjectLatestVersionType')
+                .addReference('avroSubjectLatestVersionExplicit', 'avroSubjectLatestVersionExplicitType', -1)
         subject('protoWithReferences', 'dependent/path.proto', "PROTOBUF").addReference('protoSubject', 'protoSubjectType', 1)
         subject('jsonWithReferences', 'dependent/path.json', "JSON").addReference('jsonSubject', 'jsonSubjectType', 1)
     }
 }
 ```
 If you have references to other schemas required before the register,
-you can call the `addReference("name", "subject", version)`, this will add a reference to use from the registry.
+you can call the `addReference("name", "subject", version)`,
+this will add a reference to use from the registry.
+A convenience method, `addReference("name", "subject")`,
+uses the latest version of the schema in the registry.
+You can also specify `-1` explicitly to use the latest version.
 The addReference calls can be chained.

 If you have local references to add before calling the register,